gonnavis/co-share/examples/content/message.md

+# Message Example

+Write messages directly from client to client without any persistent storage in between.
+We use a `send-message` **Action**, which the server re-routs to the target client.

-# Message Example Source Code
+# Source Code

 [`message.ts`](https://github.com/cocoss-org/co-share/blob/master/examples/stores/message.ts)